-Within the BigQuery dataset, Funnel will create one table per calendar month.
+Within a BigQuery Dataset, Funnel will create one table per calendar month.
 This structure has been chosen to support the BigQuery wildcard queries that should allow you to select all your Funnel data with a single query, or look at only a single month or year more efficiently.

 Funnel can automatically create a view for you that combines the monthly data.
 See 'Export configuration' for more on this.

-To get started you will need to grant Funnel access to your Google Cloud Project.
-More information on this process can be found in the article Google BigQuery Dataset configuration.
+To get started you will need to grant Funnel access to your Google Cloud Project according to the article Google BigQuery Dataset configuration.

 Funnel can automatically create a Dataset for you; this is enabled by default but can be configured.
 See below for more on this.

-In Funnel open your Account, select "Data Warehouse" in the left hand side navigation and click the "New export" button to setup a new export.
+In Funnel, select "Data Warehouse" in the left hand side navigation and click the "New Export" button to setup a new export.